 Sub InputBoxEX() Dim Name As Variant Name = Application.InputBox("May I know Your Name?","Personal Information","Start Typing Here",,,,,1) End Sub

 - Run the code manually or using the F5 key and give name as an input in the typing area as shown below.
 Then click OK and see the Output.

-It says, the number is not valid.
-That seems logical because we have set the variable input type as the number and providing the text as an input which is not acceptable by the system.
+It says the number is not valid.
+That seems logical because we have set the variable input type as the number and provide the text as an input that is not acceptable.

 In this way, you can restrict the user to enter only the values which you want to see through InputBox.

 Things to Remember

 - InputBox accepts up to 255 arguments and can display only 254.
 So be cautious about the max length a user can enter.

 - The application method can be used to set the input data type.
 However, if it is not used, then you need to be more specific about the input data type.

 - A variant data type is recommended to choose as it can hold any of Numeric/Text/Logical etc. B=Values.